matter-labs/zksync-cli/README.md

 > Both deposit and withdraw might take a couple of minutes to complete.

+### Options (flags)

+- `--zeek`: zeek, the dev cat, will search for an inspirational quote and provide to you at the end of any command.
 ## Developing new features

 ### Install and build